Xilinx/PYNQ/docs/source/pynq_sd_card.rst

      Replace ``/tools/Xilinx`` and ``/home/user/petalinux`` with the actual paths to your Xilinx installations on the host system.
-The ``:ro`` option mounts tool directories read-only, and ``--privileged`` is required for parts of the build process.
+The ``:ro`` option mounts tool directories as read-only, and ``--privileged`` is required for parts of the build process.

   5. Inside the container, set up the tool environment: